theHandsomestNerd/thehandsomestnerd-website-template/README.md

 ### Development & Executing program
 #### UI
-* in the top level directory
+* in the top level directory transpile cjs, esm with tsc; then copy local fonts and logo; then transpile with babel
   * ```npm build```
   * ```npm publish```
 * go to web-client directory